afrase/kodiswift/docs/tutorial.rst

 -----------------------------

 The first step is to create your working directory for your addon.
-Since this can be repetitive, xbmcswift2 provides a script which will create the necessary files and folders for you.
+Since this can be repetitive, kodiswift provides a script which will create the necessary files and folders for you.
 So we'll do just that::

-    (xbmcswift2)jon@lenovo tmp  $ xbmcswift2 create
+    (kodiswift)jon@lenovo tmp  $ kodiswift create

-        xbmcswift2 - A micro-framework for creating XBMC plugins. xbmc@jonathanbeluch.com
+        kodiswift - A micro-framework for creating Kodi plugins. xbmc@jonathanbeluch.com
         --